 HOW IT WORKS

-Just stop in to DHD#10 in your area to pick up a water testing kit.
+Stop in to DHD#10 to pick up a water testing kit.
+Our laboratory can test for bacteria known as coliform, including E. coli, Nitrates, and surface water E. coli.
+Each test has a different bottle.
 You can have both bacterial analysis and chemical analysis performed, or just one or the other.
+All test can be sent in the same cooler, but cannot be frozen.

-Bacterial Testing Kit: Cost = $20 – All bacterial testing kits come with a sample bottle and a pre-addressed envelope to mail the sample back.*
+Bacterial Testing Kit: Cost = $20 – All bacterial testing kits come with a sample bottle.

-Nitrate Testing Kit: Cost = $20 – All nitrate testing kits come with a sample bottle, pre-addressed envelope, gel pack and cooler to send your sample back.*
+Nitrate Testing Kit: Cost = $20 – All nitrate testing kits come with a sample bottle and gel pack and cooler to send your sample back.

 Requirements